Canadian National Committee of the CIE

 2019 Annual Meeting

-The annual meeting of the CNC/CIE was held in Ottawa on 31 October 2019 as part of the joint meeting of the CNC/CIE, the Council for Optical Radiation Measurements (CORM) and the CIE-USNC.
-The Division reports presented at the joint CNC/CIE and CIE-USNC business meeting are available here.
+The 64th annual meeting of the CNC/CIE was held in Ottawa on 31 October 2019 as part of the joint meeting of the CNC/CIE, the Council for Optical Radiation Measurements (CORM) and the CIE-USNC.
+The Annual Report from that meeting is now available.
+Annual Reports from previous meetings can be found here.

 Joint CNC/CIE, CIE-USNC and CORM Technical Conference

 The presentations from the Technical Conference, held 28-30 October, 2019, are now available.

 Canadian Members on 2019-2023 CIE Board of Administration